bermanmaxim/Enet-PyTorch/README.md

 out = enet_pytorch(Variable(inp))
 ```

 Tested to reproduce ENet original results.

+## Model and weights
-For reference the output on the author's cityscapes model is included as `enet_pytorch.py`.
+For reference the output on the author's cityscapes model is included as `enet_pytorch.py`, and the converted weights are provided on [this link](https://drive.google.com/open?id=1GQU0EvaS7PBtCRG-cl1M0D_QkWjd2Bzf).

 ## Implementation notes
 The max-unpooling modules unpool the last pooling module (FIFO), which is appropriate for encoder-decoder segmentation networks.
 This converter is not tested for other networks than ENet.